abs-tudelft/vhdmmio/mdbook/src/flag.md

  - `generic`: the reset value is controlled through a VHDL generic.

 This key is optional unless required by context.
 If not specified, the default value (`no`) is used.

+## `bit-overflow-internal`

+Configures strobing an internal signal when a bit-set operation to a bit that was already set occurs.
+This essentially serves as an overflow signal for flag fields.

+The following values are supported:

+ - `null` (default): the feature is disabled.

+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a bit-set operation occurs to an already-set bit.

+This key is optional unless required by context.
+If not specified, the default value (`null`) is used.

+## `bit-underflow-internal`

+Configures strobing an internal signal when a bit-clear operation to a bit that was already cleared occurs.
+This essentially serves as an underflow signal for flag fields.

+The following values are supported:

+ - `null` (default): the feature is disabled.

+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a bit-clear operation occurs to an already-cleared bit.

+This key is optional unless required by context.
+If not specified, the default value (`null`) is used.